Photo courtesy of Residential Systems Inc./Lutron When I was growing up, the definition of window...

 Energy Saving Devices

-Many municipalities will provide you with a rebate if you replace antiquated toilets, hot water heaters and other water-saving devices.
-The City of Denver offers rebates on efficient toilets, rotary/high efficiency sprinkler nozzles and smart irrigation controllers.
+Many municipalities will provide you with a rebate if you replace antiquated toilets and hot water heaters, and upgrade other devices that save water and energy.
+The City of Denver offers rebates on efficient toilets, rotary/high-efficiency sprinkler nozzles and smart irrigation controllers.
 You can also find rebates through energystart.gov on a variety of appliances including furnaces, A/C units, washing machines, water heaters, light bulbs and ductless mini-split heat pumps (perfect for heating/cooling specific rooms in your home).

 Water Filtration System